GVancauwenberghe/gvancauwenberghe.github.io/_teaching/teaching-11.md

 The fifth and final part of the webinar presentation provided a set of **recommendations on how to make the shift towards more intelligent subnational governments**.
 While the subnational governments themselves clearly play a role in this transformation process, national governments and the European Commission can support this process considerably.

-## Key messages and conclusions
-The webinar concluded by emphasising the role of location intelligence in transforming local and regional governments into smart governments.
-Changes and innovations drive this transformation in the way governments are dealing with geospatial data, using geospatial technologies and organising their processes.
-Traditional governments are characterised by a higher number of closed data silos, including independent data formats and data models and a lack of mechanisms to enable effective data sharing.
-To become smart governments, local and regional governments should become data-driven organisations, relying on near real-time data from many different sources and delivering open data through open standards.
-Traditional governments use more traditional GIS solutions to support the management, analysis and visualisation of location data.
-Smart governments take advantage of technological advancements that significantly change how they collect, manage, exploit, and share location data.
-They rely on relevant emerging technologies in the geospatial domain, such as automation, IoT, big data, artificial intelligence, immersive technologies, etc.
-Smart government organisations also establish and rely on solid data ecosystems to fully unlock location data’s value in collaboration with other key stakeholders.
-In this way, they distinguish themselves from the governments relying on the traditional top-down models of decision making and service delivery.
-These transformations were shown through three different cases of location intelligence for smart local and regional governments.
-What these cases also showed was the decisive importance of location interoperability for realising smarter governments.
-Data from various sources and standards need to be combined, integrated, and shared with relevant stakeholders, including citizens.

-The interoperability challenges go beyond semantic and technological interoperability and include several organisational and legal interoperability aspects.